Muskeget Island: Ecology

 Southern Muskeget island is made up mostly of marshes and grassland.

 Muskeget is the southernmost breeding place of grey seals, the most common mammal on the island, and Muskeget and Monomoy islands are the primary seal colonies off the New England coast.
 In 2008, more than 2,000 pups were born on Muskeget.
 With this large seal population, the waters surrounding Muskeget are an important feeding area for great white sharks.

 The island is also home to an endemic species of rodent known as the Muskeget vole or beach vole, one of two terrestrial mammal species on the island.
 This vole feeds on beach grass stalks, leaves and seeds, and insect adults and larvae.
 Their predators include domestic cats (which were extirpated from the island some time in the late 1800s), short-eared owls, and northern harriers.
 The IUCN has classified the beach vole as vulnerable.

 Endangered species of pirate spiders, piping plovers, roseate terns and arctic terns can also be found on the island.

 Access

 Muskeget is inaccessible to most boats because of shoals and sandbars.
 Kayaking there can be very dangerous because of rip currents, swells, and whirlpools.
 Specialized boats designed to navigate the difficult waters around the Island depart from Nantucket Harbor.

-Muskeget Island Airport, a small privately owned turf landing strip on the island, is accessible to STOL aircraft, but has been designated by the FAA as being for emergency use only.
+Muskeget Island Airport, is a small privately owned turf landing strip 1100' in length x 25' in width on the island.
+It is said to be accessible to STOL aircraft, but has been designated by the FAA as being for emergency use only.